-If you have a outside area that is in the sun in the afternoon and evening, you will want to look at some Shade Solutions for a Small Deck to get some relief from the heat.
+If you have an outside area that is in the sun in the afternoon and evening, you will want to look at some Deck Shade Solutions to get some relief from the heat.
 I will look at seven ideas on how to keep your cool in the heat of the day without breaking the bank, well maybe.

 Getting the proper shade without planting a tree and waiting for it to grow will be what we will be looking at.
 Most people will not want to wait the 5 to 10 years for a tree to grow big enough to give proper shade.
 If you have a small yard you may not have enough room to plant a tree that will give you some relief from the evening sun during the summer months.

-Now lets look at some of my ideas and see what will work for you and your pocket book.
+Now let us look at some of my ideas and see what will work for you and your pocketbook.

 If you have a really small deck and only have a bistro or chat set, you may want to just get a half umbrella.
 Most people have not seen this option, it has the same size as a market umbrella, just half the shade.
 You can place against a wall and it will open just like a regular umbrella.

 You can purchase half umbrella bases to complete this set and secure your umbrella post to a wall for support.
 No hole in the tabletop is required for this type of umbrella.

 For more information on a half umbrella, see my post here.
 I would recommend storing this umbrella when not in use.

 - No need for a hole in a tabletop

 - Comes in a variety of colors and designs